eBike vs Car: Can an Electric Bike Replace a Car?

 Are you looking to make a change in your routine, or simply just tired of being stuck in traffic all day?
 Maybe you want to stop driving altogether or, at the very least, decrease the amount of time spent in your vehicle.
+But in reality, can an ebike replace a car fully?
 Making the decision between an e-bike vs car may seem like a big decision to make, but we are here to let you know why it isn’t.

 So, which is better?
 We’re here to help you decide.